Nolina brittoniana

 Nolina brittoniana is a rare species of flowering plant in the asparagus family known by the common name Britton's beargrass.
 It is endemic to Florida, where there are 72 known populations, only a few large enough to be considered viable.
 It is federally listed as an endangered species of the United States.

+Description

 This plant has no aboveground stem.
 It is a rosette of leaves attached at a bulblike base that arises from an underground caudex, a modified stem.
 The grasslike leaves are up to a meter long and rarely more than a centimeter wide.
 The edges are serrated with cartilaginous teeth.
 The inflorescence is a large, erect panicle up to a meter tall.
 It has small bracts and reduced leaves.
 The many small flowers have tepals measuring only 1 or 2 millimeters long.
 While the flowers are bisexual, they are functionally unisexual, with either the male or female part reduced and not functional.
 Most plants have either functionally male or female flowers, but some have both.
 Blooming occurs in March through May.
 The flowers give rise to winged capsules roughly a centimeter long by a centimeter wide.
 The plant reproduces sexually via seed and vegetatively by cloning.